rsocket/rsocket/Protocol.md

 - [ ] REQUEST_N needs to return point in stream in some way.
 Or even a new header type REQUEST_N_POSITIONED, or POSITION header, e.g.
     * object (NEXT) counter (and/or RESPONSE byte counter) kept as Requester stat for the stream
+- [ ] Need request throttling and back pressure semantics.
+A new Requester may need to be controlled as to how many requests it can send.
+Also, it is probably necessary to throttle the amount of outstanding request a Requester can have outstanding.
+As well as make a Requester stop generating new requests on command.
+- [ ] Stream ID should maybe be renamed to Request ID.
 - Connection instance
     * Requester instance
     * Responder instance